Onslaught (band): Reunion and more albums (2005–2018)

-Generation Antichrist, split with Sy Keeler and next album (2018–present)
+Generation Antichrist, split with Sy Keeler and Origins of Aggression (2018–2025)

 On 18 November 2018, Onslaught posted a teaser video on Facebook, confirming that they were recording their seventh studio album at Grindstone Studios.
 The band released the video for their first song in six years "A Perfect Day to Die" in March 2019, which is "a nod to [their] sadly departed friends from Motörhead who were a major influence for Onslaught over the years."

 On 29 April 2020, Onslaught announced that vocalist Sy Keeler had once again parted ways with the band, citing his reason as, "Due to the nature of the modern-day music industry, some things simply aren't sustainable year after year and Sy has now taken a different full-time career path."
 A few days later, it was announced that Keeler was replaced by Dave Garnett, who had previously performed in Onslaught by filling in for him the House of Metal festival in Umeå, Sweden that past February.

 On 12 May 2020, Onslaught announced that their seventh studio album, titled Generation Antichrist, would be released on 7 August.

-In March 2021, about seven months after the release of Generation Antichrist, Rockett announced that Onslaught have been working on their eighth studio album, which is currently in pre-production and planned for release in 2022.
-Guitarist Wayne Dorman confirmed in a post on Facebook in December 2021 that he has begun writing new material for the band's new album.
+In March 2021, about seven months after the release of Generation Antichrist, Rockett announced that Onslaught had begun working on their eighth studio album, which was in pre-production and planned for release in 2022.
+Guitarist Wayne Dorman confirmed in a post on Facebook in December 2021 that he had begun writing new material for the band's new album.
+In October 2023, Onslaught announced they were tracking the album at Tellus Studios in Rio de Janeiro, Brazil.